January 14, 2021

 OECD BEPS Multilateral Instrument

-On 18 December 2020, Germany and Pakistan deposited their instrument of ratification of the Multilateral Instrument (MLI) with the Organisation for Economic Co-operation and Development (OECD).
+On 18 December 2020, and deposited their instrument of ratification of the Multilateral Instrument (MLI) with the Organisation for Economic Co-operation and Development (OECD).
 Germany confirmed its preliminary positions regarding the PE provisions in which it only chose to apply Article 13(1) Option A (the list of activities, or the combination thereof, is restricted to activities of a preparatory or auxiliary character).
 Germany also removed 22 tax treaties from its list of Covered Tax Agreements (CTAs) and added the tax treaty with Greece.
 Pakistan changed its preliminary positions regarding the PE provisions by removing the reservations on all PE articles of the MLI and hence would like to apply all MLI PE provisions to its CTAs.
 Further, Pakistan added three tax treaties (Brunei Darussalam, Bulgaria and Hong Kong) to its list of CTAs.
 The MLI will enter into force for these jurisdictions on 1 April 2021.

-On the same date, Switzerland notified that it has completed its internal procedures for the entry into effect of the MLI provisions with respect to the CTAs with Lithuania and Czech Republic, which is required when a signatory has made the reservation in Article 35(7)(b) of the MLI.
+On the same date, notified that it has completed its internal procedures for the entry into effect of the MLI provisions with respect to the CTAs with Lithuania and Czech Republic, which is required when a signatory has made the reservation in Article 35(7)(b) of the MLI.
 With respect to the PE provisions of the MLI, Switzerland reserved its right not to apply all of the PE provisions.
 The MLI will have effect on the notified CTAs with respect to taxes withheld at source on 1 January 2022 and with respect to all other taxes on 17 July 2021.

-On 21 December 2020, Barbados also deposited its instrument of ratification of the MLI with the OECD.
+On 21 December 2020, also deposited its instrument of ratification of the MLI with the OECD.
 Barbados confirmed its preliminary positions regarding the PE provisions in which it reserves the right to not apply any of the PE provisions in the MLI.
 Furthermore, Barbados updated its list of CTAs to remove the tax treaties with the Caribbean Community (CARICOM) and Ghana.
 The MLI will also enter into force for Barbados on 1 April 2021.

 Case law PE developments

-On 11 December 2020, the French Administrative Supreme Court (Supreme Court) ruled in case N° 420174 that an Irish resident entity performing digital marketing activities has a PE in France, overturning the decision from a lower court.
+On 11 December 2020, the French Administrative Supreme Court (Supreme Court) ruled in case that an Irish resident entity performing digital marketing activities has a PE in France, overturning the decision from a lower court.
 In the case at hand, a French subsidiary of the Irish entity habitually had authority to decide on client transactions that were automatically confirmed by the Irish entity.
 According to the French tax authorities, the French employees acted as employees of the Irish entity and clients did not distinguish between the employees from the French or Irish entity.
 Hence, although the French entity did not formally have the authority to sign contracts on behalf of the Irish entity, the decision to conclude a contract with a client, as well as all related tasks, were actually made and performed by the employees of the French entity.